Get Started With Data Grid and Views

 Advanced Banded Grid View (AdvBandedGridView class)

-Displays data in a tabular form, allows grouping columns into bands and supports complex data cell arrangements.
+Displays data in a tabular form and organizes columns into bands.
+Supports complex data cell arrangements.

 Main features (match those of the Grid View, except for Cell Merging):

 Presents records as cards, which can be displayed in one or multiple columns, one or multiple rows, in an ellipse (carousel mode) or a single card at a time.
 Supports complex card field layouts, built-in groups, tabbed groups and labels.